JSABUNDANCE/Love-Meditation/README.md

 ### Unfixed Bugs

-The navigation bar on top is not responsive .
+The logo "love meditaiton" on top is not responsive .

 ## Deployment